sagemath/sagewiki_to_gh-2022-10-10/gsoc08notebook.md

 The Sage notebook is an AJAX application similar to Google Documents that provides functionality for all mathematical software somewhat like Mathematica notebooks.
 It was written from scratch (in Javascript and Python) by the Sage development team, and has been used daily by thousands of people over the last year.
 It's one of the main ''killer features'' of Sage.
 This project is about improving the notebook.
 No special mathematical knowledge is required.
+If you're really interested in this project, write to William Stein (wstein@gmail.com) and Tom Boothby (boothby@u.washington.edu).

  * Develop the new [http://wiki.sagemath.org/interact interact functionality]
  * Rewrite the storage backend (for users and data) to use a [http://www.sqlalchemy.org/ SQLalchemy]-based backend.